leejiwon1202/leejiwon1202/README.md

 ## About Me
 Hi!
-I am a student researcher at KIST and Ph.D. student at YSU Theory of Computation Lab 👋
+I am a student researcher at KIST and Ph.D. student at YSU Theory of Computation Lab ❤

+- 👀 I'm interested in Multimodal Machine Learning
+- 💌 Feel free to [Email](ljw00@kist.re.kr) me!

 <!--
 **leejiwon1202/leejiwon1202** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.